 c)Two (2) semesters and three (3) quarters are necessary to meet a one year requirement for combined semester and quarters.

-d) Holders of international bachelor's degrees are required to complete the following courses in the USA at an accredited four year degree granting college or university: biochemistry, mammalian physiology, molecular biology, and microbiology.
+d) Holders of international bachelor's degrees are required to complete the following courses in the USA at an accredited four year degree granting college or university: biochemistry, human physiology, and microbiology.
 English and Public Speaking must also be completed in the USA, but may be completed at a two year college along with any other required humanities, social or behavioral sciences.

 All interviews consist of two parts: an oral interview and a writing test.
 The purpose of the interview is to assess the candidates oral and communication skills, writing skills, leadership ability, and motivation or potential to be a successful pharmacist.
 All applicants offered an interview will be notified two to three weeks prior to the scheduled interviews.
 An interview acceptance confirmation is required.
 Interviews are rarely rescheduled.